gaebar/gaebar.github.io/src/pages/projects/eleven-s-game/index.md

 sortingOrder: 8
 ---

-GA Project 1: Pac Man - 7 days, solo
+GA Project 1: Pac Man - 7 day solo

 A project built in just over a week, which was both the first game I had built and my first project using Vanilla JavaScript, having only been studying it for two weeks.
 Eleven’s Game is a Stranger Things themed variation on the classic game Pac Man, a one-player game against a computer AI which intelligently hunts down the player.